 These results show that the spatial configuration across the entire visual field determines crowding, challenging most current models of crowding and object recognition in general.
 Importantly, they highlight how crowding on a single element is determined by the perceptual organization in a scene, thus, making grouping a necessary component for any proposed crowding mechanism (Herzog et al. 2015a, 2015b).

-In addition, in cluttered scenes crowding happens at multiple levels of visual processing, from low level representations, like orientation and lines to high level ones, like object and faces.
-Importantly, crowding impairs the access we have to visual information at many levels, but it does not impair the representation of that information (Manassi & Whitney, 2018).
+In cluttered scenes crowding happens at multiple levels of visual processing, from low level representations, like orientation and lines to high-level ones, like objects and faces.
+Importantly, crowding impairs the access we have to visual information at many levels, but it does not impair the representation of that information (Manassi & Whitney, 2018; Xia et al. 2020).

 Lower-left panel.
 When fixating the bull’s eye in the middle, it is relatively easy to identify isolated visual features and objects: the oriented line of the flag (lines), the tilted blue banner (shapes), the letter ‘E’ on the race bib (letters), the face on the right side (faces), and the (hypothetical) motion direction of the runner on the left side (biological motion).